 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the subgroup or subtype of CUP originally diagnosed and the types of treatment given.

 People who were treated for CUP should tell their doctor about any new symptoms right away.
 Talk with your doctor during your follow-up care appointments about specific symptoms to watch for.